Surrey Hills Qigong Home2026-02-02T11:22:14+00:00

 Sue Llewellyn Surrey Hills Qigong instructor

-I’m a certified Qigong instructor and have been training for over five years with respected teachers, including my wise and generous mentor Mimi Kuo-Deemer.
+I’m a 500-hour certified Qigong instructor and have been training for over five years with respected teachers, including my wise and generous mentor Mimi Kuo-Deemer.

-I continue to be inspired by many others including Stephanie Nosco, Kenneth Cohen, John Munro and Lindsey Wei.
+I continue to be inspired by many others including Kenneth Cohen, Stephanie Nosco, John Munro and Lindsey Wei.

-Today I guide gentle, welcoming classes – outdoors and online – to help people feel more grounded, energised and connected.
+Today I guide gentle, welcoming classes – indoors, outdoors and online – to help people feel more grounded, energised and connected.

 Let’s move softly, breathe deeply, and reconnect with what really matters.